-The State or Body Politic as distinct from the Nation. its history and determining elements.
-Types of States: format of Government; theories of the State, Anarchism, Socialism, Guild Socialism, Bolshevism, Fascism; the totalitarian concept of government in theory and practice.
-The Legislature, Executive and Judiciary in modern
+The State or Body Politic as distinct from the Nation: its history and determining elements.
+Types of States: forms of Government; theories of the State, Anarchism, Socialism, Guild Socialism, Bolshevism, Fascism; the totalitarian concept of government in theory and practice.

-The Legislature, Executive and Judiciary in modern constitutional law; bicameral and unicameral systems; the electorate, various methods of democratic representation; referendum and plebiscite.
+The Legislature, Executive and Judiciary in modern constitutional law; bicameral and unicameral systems; the electorate, various methods of democratic representation;

+referendum and plebiscite.